The words “redesign” and “replatforming” are enough to make most ecommerce managers and developers break out in a cold sweat.

 Ok, so we’ve already pressed the importance of continuous website evolution as opposed to one-off, complete makeovers.
 Taking this approach will mitigate the effects of confused visitors, better distribute resources, and lead to more powerful improvements on a much more regular basis.

 “Ecommerce optimization” refers to a process that occupies a middle-ground between these two extremes.
-It describes an approach that’s based on regular site-wide testing and updating of features and design across your entire site, and encompasses both desktop and mobile optimization.
+It describes an approach that’s based on regular site-wide testing and updating of features and design across your entire site, and encompasses both desktop and mobile conversion optimization.

 We’ve covered the “evolution” process in previous posts and it’s made up four key parts: